frederikfink/cygni-code-test/README.md

 npm install
 npm run build

-// If you have modified the default port,
+// If you have modified the default port at ~/backend/.env,
 // please update ~/src/post.js & ~/src/posts.js to the same specified port
 ```